 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Fullmer has been recorded under many different variations, including Fulmer, Fulmerston, Fullmerston, Fullmaston, Fulmeston, Fullmeston, Fulmaston, Fulmerton and many more.

 This web page shows only a small excerpt of our Fullmer research.
-Another 193 words (14 lines of text) covering the years 1455, 1487, and 1560 are included under the topic Early Fullmer History in all our PDF Extended History products.
+Another 193 words (14 lines of text) covering the years 1455, 1487, and 1560 are included under the topic Early Fullmer History in all our PDF Extended History products

 More information is included under the topic Early Fullmer Notables in all our PDF Extended History products

 made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Fullmer or a variant listed above: